Subband structure of a cylindrical HgTe nanowire: transition from normal type to inverted type: Subband energies at

 {} Topological band inversion transition has been previously shown to occur in a HgTe quantum well where the CdTe material serves as the confining potential~\cite{doi:10.1126/science.1133734}.
 Here for simplicity, we consider a bare cylindrical HgTe nanowire, i.e., the vacuum serves as the confining potential.
 The vacuum can be considered as a trivial insulator with an infinite band gap.
 The Hamiltonian governing the subband quantization reads

 where

-with $R$ being the nanowire radius.
+with $R$ being the radius of the nanowire.
 Here, we have a $+\infty$ confining potential for electron in the $\Gamma_{6}$ band and a $-\infty$ confining potential for hole in the $\Gamma_{8}$ band.
-In other words, we have a hard wall boundary condition both in the $\Gamma_{6}$ and $\Gamma_{8}$ bands.
-Also, recall that we are studying in a cylindrical coordinate representation where $x=r\cos\varphi$, $y=r\sin\varphi$, and $z=z$.
+In other words, we have hard wall boundary condition both in the $\Gamma_{6}$ and $\Gamma_{8}$ bands [see Fig.~\ref{fig_nanowire}(c)].
+Because of the zincblende structure of HgTe [see Fig.~\ref{fig_nanowire}(a)], nanowire grown along the [001]/[111] direction should have a square/hexagonal cross section.
+Anyway, it is easier to study a nanowire with a circular cross section and its results can reflect the qualitative properties of various realistic nanowires.